Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Results

-The following results are generated by sampling from the posterior in $\cS_X^*$ with the NUTS\footnote{Hamiltonian Monte Carlo with step-length chosen by the ``No U-Turn'' (NUTS) criterion} sampler of pymc3 \citep{salvatier_probabilistic_2016}.
-We used 2 chains with 1000 samples each, of which 500 are discarded as burn-in.
-As initial values we used the maximum posterior solution and (for the case of unknown data noise) $\sigma_{y,\text{init}} = \sqrt{\text{Var}(\by)} / 10$.
+The following results have been obtained by sampling with the NUTS sampler of pymc3 \citep{salvatier_probabilistic_2016}.
+We use 2 chains with 1000 samples each, of which 500 are discarded as burn-in.
+As initial values we use $\bh_{\text{init}}^*=\bh_\mu^*$ and $\sigma_{y,\text{init}} = \sqrt{\text{Var}(\by)} / 10$.
+To improve sampling efficiency, we reparametrize $\bh^*$ with the Cholesky decomposition of $\Sigma_{h^*}^{-1}$, which reduces the correlations between vector components.

-We found that sampling efficiency is quite bad with the standard parametrization of $\cS_X^*$ because different components of $\bh^*$ are strongly correlated.
-Therefore, we first performed a reparametrization with the Cholesky decomposition of the covariance (Laplace approximation at the maximum posterior).

-To compare our results with Gaussian process regression, we use GPy \citep{gpy_gpy_2012}, and always optimize all relevant hyperparameters.